 The 5/9” bar spacing is only a bit larger than the golden medium (0.5-inch).
 But the bars themselves are strong and durable, 1/9” thick.
 Therefore, I think, the cage suits not the smallest, but medium-size parrots: budgies, cockatiels, parakeets.
 Smaller sugar gliders, canaries or finches would feel comfortable inside, if they are not at risk to escape.

 The cockatiel cage’s unique peculiarity is openable top than enable the birds to fly to the play area easily.
 The color is also unique: dark green, pleasant for your pets.
-As to the material, it’s common, durable, wrought iron, with safe, non-toxic finish.
+As to the material, it’s common, durable, wrought iron, with a safe, non-toxic finish.
 Baked powder coating is beneficial.
-Additionally, as the stand’s weight is a bit heavier than of the similar products, it’s pretty sturdy and robust.
+Additionally, as the stand’s weight is a bit heavier than of similar products, it’s pretty sturdy and robust.

 - 2 thick, pine perches;